MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 Your top-four key performance indicators (KPIs) are summarized across the top of the page to provide a snapshot of your performance.
 You can fully investigate these metrics in the charts.

 If your Fraud Protection instance has multiple environments, you can access the report in a specific environment by using the environment switcher.
-If the environment has child environments, the data in report includes transactions and assessments for all its child environments.
+If the environment has child environments, the data on the report includes transactions and assessments for all the child environments.

 ## Customize your view